Guidelines for Students

 Student teams are expected to supply slide handouts at the presentation (bring 25 copies).
 Any additional materials can be supplied just for the judges (5 copies).
 One member of the student team should begin the presentation by introducing both team members AND the mentor and their organizational affiliations.
 Team members' and the mentor's names and organizational affiliations should also be included on the handout and the first slide/screen of the presentation.

-The judging panel, who will be joined by a fourth or fifth member, (a person(s) with little or no Instructional Design background) will then select the best presentation from that session for special recognition at the D&D/RTD Awards Luncheon.
-Judges are invited to attend the D&D Luncheon as guests of the competition.
+The judging panel, who will be joined by a fourth or fifth member, (a person(s) with little or no Instructional Design background) will then select the best presentation from that session for special recognition at the D&D/RTD Awards Meeting.
+Judges are invited to attend the D&D Awards Meeting.
 Presentations will be judged on clarity, teamwork, and professionalism.